What is Cyber Liability Insurance and Does Your E-commerce Business Need It?

 The Internet has opened up a world of possibilities for businesses.
-It has also opened up companies to more risk (from data breaches) than ever before.
+However, it has also opened up companies to more risk from data breaches than ever before.

-E-commerce companies, by their very nature, are susceptible to cyber attacks.
+eCommerce companies, by their very nature, are susceptible to cyber-attacks.
 While large, high-profile companies (such as Target) may appear to be at greater risk, small-to-medium sized businesses are not immune.
-According to a recent study by the U.S. Secret Service and Verizon Communications, Inc., over 72 percent of all data breaches occurred in small-to-medium sized businesses.
+According to a recent study by the U.S. Secret Service and Verizon Communications, Inc., over 72% of all data breaches occurred in small-to-medium sized businesses.

 Most eCommerce companies have worked hard to minimize cyber risk, including becoming PCI compliant.
 But that doesn’t alleviate all risk.
 So how can eCommerce companies lower the risk of liability?

 Cyber liability coverage is insurance coverage for liability that arises out of unauthorized use of, or unauthorized access to, electronic data or software within your network or business.
-Cyber liability policies also provide coverage for liability claims for spreading a virus or malicious code, computer theft, extortion, or any unintentional act, mistake, error, or omission made by your employees while performing their job.
+It typically covers the spreading of a virus or malicious code, computer theft, extortion, or any unintentional act, mistake, error, or omission made by your employees while performing their job.